 Fresh cherries are a summer speciality and removing the pits is part of the work that muts be done before you enjoy the cherries.
 Taking the pits out of cherries can be messy but there are tricks that make this process simple.

-My favorite tool to use is Oxo’s cherry pitter.
-This hand held gadget is easy to use and makes quick work of depitting the cherries.
+My favorite tool to use is Oxo’s cherry pitter. (affiliate link) This hand held gadget is easy to use and makes quick work of depitting the cherries.
 It works like a hole puncher: place the cherry on the holder and then squeeze the handles to let the pit be pushed out of the cherry.
 There is a splatter shield on the device that does a good job of directing the juice in the right direction and away from your clothes!

 If you don’t have a kitchen tool to help with taking out the pits, try this trick.
 Take a glass bottle with an opening that is smaller than your cherries.
 (Plastic bottles work as well but are less sturdy.
 You have to apply a bit of force and sometimes the plastic bottle crumbles a bit.)